 Made for: Ecommerce store owners who want an in-depth look at what’s new and what’s next in the industry.

-ECommerce Evolution is a weekly podcast from OMG Commerce, a marketing agency with a focus on search campaigns and multichannel selling.
-It dives into topics that typically fly under the radar, like B2B ecommerce and story selling, and features inspiring stories about entrepreneurs who've sold stores for a million dollars in 12 months.
+OMG Commerce’s eCommerce Evolution is a weekly podcast from a marketing agency with a focus on search campaigns and multichannel selling.
+It dives into topics that typically fly under the radar, like B2B ecommerce and story selling, and features inspiring stories about entrepreneurs who’ve sold stores for a million dollars in 12 months.

-Host Brett Curry, CEO of OMG Commerce, interviews merchants, vendors, and experts influencing the industry.
-Each episode is packed with actionable tips and advice you can use to take your business to the next level.
+OMG Commerce CEO Brett Curry interviews merchants, vendors, and experts influencing the industry.
+Each episode is packed with tactics and advice you can use to take your ecommerce business to the next level.

 Hosted by: John Lee Dumas